wx-chevalier/Awesome-Lists-and-CheatSheets/04~Infrastructure/Database/RDB/SQL/SQL-List.md

 - [Lost at SQL: The SQL learning game #Series#](https://lost-at-sql.therobinlord.com/): A SQL learning game by Robin Lord to help you pick up basic SQL skills - so that you can use queries to get information.

+- [2023~SQL for the Weary #Series#](https://gvwilson.github.io/sql-tutorial/): notes and working examples that instructors can use to perform a lesson, do not expect novices with no prior SQL experience to be able to learn from them.

 # Schema Design

 - [Tutorial: Step by Step Database Design in SQL](https://www.linkedin.com/pulse/tutorial-step-database-design-sql-david-mccaldin): Database Design and Implementation is applicable for whatever industry your in.
 Here is a step by step approach to designing and implementing a database in your organisation, using specific data from a sweet shop case study I implemented during my M.Sc. in Software & Information Systems.